tahull/tahull.github.io/_posts/projects/pic/2017-04-12-spinning-pov-display.md

 \\[50us/200ns = 250\\]

-So timer reload value should be:
+Timer reload value should be:

 \\[256-250 = 6\\]